On This Page

 Just don’t leave your valuables in plain sight (or don’t bring them).

-While driving the Road to Hana, we rounded a bend and came up on a young women and her daughter standing right in the middle of the dirt road – and we were pretty much in the middle of nowhere.
+While driving the Road to Hana, we came up on a young women and her daughter standing right in the middle of the dirt road – and we were pretty much in the middle of nowhere.
 She asked us if we could give them a ride a bit further down the road and we did.
 We quickly noticed there was something notably off-putting about the speed at which she talked and the way her eyes involuntarily twitched, we suspected meth.

 How We Got Around